 Admission to the program is determined by the program faculty.
 Program faculty reserve the right to request personal interviews with applicants to the program.
-Admission to the MA program is on a rolling basis.
-There is no deadline for completed application packets.
+The application deadline for the

 ** Applicants not meeting one of the above noted admission criteria are eligible to petition for conditional admission to the program.
 Applicants choosing to petition should include a letter with the supplementary admission materials.
 Faculty recommend the letter, include discussion of the factors contributing to the academic achievement and why those factors could be judged by the faculty as successfully remediated.
 Faculty reserve the right to require additional coursework (for example, PSYC 3120 or other undergraduate psychology courses) as a condition of admission.

 After admission as a degree-seeking student, a student must apply for candidacy.
 Application forms are available in the Division of Psychology and Counseling Office.
 Application for candidacy should be made within two weeks of the start of the semester in which degree candidacy is sought.
 To qualify for candidacy, a student must:

 - Complete all preparatory courses listed above with the minimum grades required.

 - Complete PSYC6110 , PSYC6160, PSYC6221, and PSYC6229 with a grade of “B” or better and submit core course candidacy evaluation forms for each course to the faculty.

 The candidacy committee will review the applications and inform students of their candidacy status within six weeks of application.
 Candidacy review is one of several evaluative steps to help ensure program objectives are being satisfied and student outcomes are being reached.
 Students should refer to the Handbook for Graduate Students: Master of Arts in Psychology for further details.

 Students must meet all university requirements for a M.A. degree.

 In addition, students must: